Work Adjustments Certificate

 What it does

-Unlike a sick note, which certifies that you are unable to work, a work adjustment certificate confirms that you can continue working — subject to specific modifications.
+Unlike a sick note to take off work, which certifies that you are unable to work, a work adjustment certificate confirms that you can continue working — subject to specific modifications.
 It bridges the gap between full sick leave and normal duties, enabling a graduated return or an adjusted working arrangement that protects your health.

 This mirrors the “may be fit for work” assessment on an NHS Fit Note, but in a more detailed, standalone format appropriate for private documentation of specific adjustment recommendations.